low-sky/low-sky.github.io/_posts/2017-06-21-gaussians.md

 print(im2.commonbeam())
 ```

-This yields the following results, which should be identical.
+This yields the following results, which should be identical but are not.
 ```
 {'major': {'value': 4.211865471480522, 'unit': 'arcsec'}, 'pa': {'value': 29.99999999999998, 'unit': 'deg'}, 'minor': {'value': 3.658232394188034, 'unit': 'arcsec'}}
 {'major': {'value': 4.343317398689631, 'unit': 'arcsec'}, 'pa': {'value': 29.25631919084969, 'unit': 'deg'}, 'minor': {'value': 3.5897767228849267, 'unit': 'arcsec'}}